hanxiaomax/Learncpp_CN/docs/13-4-access-functions-and-encapsulation.md

 Because getValue() is returning a non-const reference, we can use that reference to modify the value being referenced (m_value)!

-Best practice
+!!! success "最佳实践"

 	Getters should return by value or const reference.

-**Access functions concerns**
+## 成员访问函数的相关问题

 There is a fair bit of discussion around in which cases access functions should be used or avoided.
 Although they don’t violate encapsulation, some developers would argue that use of access functions violates good OOP class design (a topic that could easily fill an entire book).